canova/language/README.md

 ### Build
 - Enter the project directory with terminal.
 - Run `make compile`.
 This will give you a binary program with name "compiler".
 Or if you want to test it directly you can run `make test`.
-This will get example.txt file's content from your project's root directory and compile it with generated compiler.
+This will get the file named example.program from your project's root directory and compile it with generated compiler.